rsun19/rsun19/README.md

 ### Hi there 👋

 🧑‍🎓 I am ...
-- A third year student at the University of Virginia, majoring in Computer Science and minoring in Statistics
+- A third-year student at the University of Virginia, majoring in Computer Science and minoring in Statistics
-- A current Software Engineering Intern at Red Hat
+- Former Software Engineering Intern at Red Hat
-- Proficient in Python, Dart, Java, C, HTML/CSS, React, Tailwind CSS, Patternfly, Flutter, Flask, SQL, JSON, JavaFX
+- Proficient in Python, Dart, Java, HTML/CSS, React, JavaScript, TypeScript, Swift, C, Tailwind CSS, Patternfly, Flutter, Flask, SQL, JSON, JavaFX

 🔭 I’m currently working on ...
-- A Trip Planning App using Flutter
+- Figuring out a startup idea
 - Exploring ML capabilities using PyTorch

 🌱 I’m currently learning ...
-- Go, Swift
+- More algorithms and such
-- C++ with Arduino
+- Mathematical Statistics

 💬 Ask me about ...
 - Anything!
 Work experience, salsa (dancing), firefighting, passion projects